jarun/lsstack64/README.md

 **********
 # NEWS

+03 Jun 2015: Merging unwind.c fnctionality to lsstack64 started.
+New logging mechanism incorporated into lsstack64.

 25 Apr 2015: unwind.c is the new stub progam that uses libunwind to run through all the stack frames.
 The goal is to make unwind provide the information that pstack did.

 23 Apr 2015: log.h and log.c demonstrate a tiny, easy to use and extensible logging frameowork with severity level and useful information for easy debugging.